Life After Life (novel): Plot

 The novel has an unusual structure, repeatedly looping back in time to describe alternative possible lives for its central character, Ursula Todd, who is born on 11 February 1910 to an upper-middle-class family near Chalfont St Peter in Buckinghamshire.
 In the first version, she is strangled by her umbilical cord and stillborn.
 In later iterations of her life she dies as a child - drowning in the sea, or when saved from that, by falling to her death from a window when trying to retrieve a fallen doll.
-Then there are several sequences when she falls victim to the Spanish flu epidemic of 1918 – which repeats itself again and again, though she already has a foreknowledge of it, and only her fourth attempt to avert catching the flu succeeds.
+Then there are several sequences when she falls victim to the Spanish flu epidemic of 1918 – which repeats itself again and again, though she already has a foreknowledge of it, and only her fourth attempt to avoid catching the flu succeeds.

 Then there is an unhappy life where she is traumatised by being raped, getting pregnant and undergoing an illegal abortion, and finally becoming trapped in a highly oppressive marriage, and being killed by her abusive husband when trying to escape.
 In later lives she averts all this by being pre-emptively aggressive to the would-be rapist.
 In between, she also uses her half-memory of earlier lives to avert the young neighbour Nancy being raped and murdered by a child molester.
 The saved Nancy would play an important role in Ursula's later life(s), forming a deep love relationship with Ursula's brother Teddy, and would become a main character in the sequel, A God in Ruins.